dwysocki/gracedb-server/docs/user_docs/source/web.rst

 The detail page for a superevent can be accessed similarly to an event page.
 The content is analogous to that shown on the event page, although it contains information about the superevent in general, as well as a table summarizing the information about the superevent's preferred event.
+Additional tables show preferred events by pipeline and a summary of the superevent's constituent event uploads.